-The Chesapeake Energy School of Business offers a Master of Science in Strategic Leadership through the Office of Adult and Graduate Studies.
-The OKWU MSL is designed for the experienced working professional who, upon completion of the degree, will possess the appropriate knowledge, practical skills, and professional abilities necessary to fill executive managerial and administrative positions in industry, government, nonprofit, and ministry organizations.
+The Chesapeake Energy School of Business offers a Master of Science in Strategic Leadership through the Graduate & Professional Studies department.
+The OKWU MSSL is designed for the experienced working professional who, upon completion of the degree, will possess the appropriate knowledge, practical skills, and professional abilities necessary to fill executive managerial and administrative positions in industry, government, nonprofit, and ministry organizations.
 An integral part of the OKWU experience is to provide for students a foundation of Christian values and ethics consistent with the mission of the University and which may be used throughout their personal and professional lives.